How we calculate the food waste figure

 Product data: This dataset contains the contents weight and the packaged weight per item.
 Note that where duplicates are found, a conservative estimate is taken and the highest weight is used.

 Self-scan data: This dataset contains the packaged weight of items as measured in store self-scan tills.
-This data is used where product data from the source above is not available.
+These data is used where product data from the source above are not available.
 Note that where duplicates are found, a conservative estimate is taken and the highest weight is used.
+Given these data include packaging, these are only used for items where a more suitable weight is not available and where the weight of packaging is not considered to be significant.

-- Included in the scope of our calculation is any food that has not been sold in our stores because it is past its best before or use by date or has been damaged.
-The non-food categories mentioned above are therefore removed at this stage.
+- Included in the scope of our calculation is any food that has not been sold in our stores because it is past its best before or use by date, has been damaged, withdrawn from the market or de-ranged.
+The non-food categories mentioned above are removed at this stage.

-- The number of units wasted per item is converted into a weight measured in tonnes by combining DAM, OOC and depot waste data with product content weights or self-scan data*.
+- The number of units wasted per item is converted into a weight measured in tonnes by multiplying the number of units wasted by the per unit weight*.

 - We perform a ‘bottom up’ calculation from the waste tonnages for individual products (e.g. Gala Apples), to the commercial food category (e.g. Produce), to our entire UK operations.